330. Informed Consent - Greater than Minimal Risk Research

-The University IRB applies all DHHS requirements for informed consent to greater than minimal risk research:
+The University IRB applies all Department of Health and Human Services (DHHS) requirements for informed consent to greater than minimal risk research:

-- DHHS general requirements (at 45 CFR 46.116) (see informed consent requirements in the online HRPP Policy Manual).
+- DHHS general requirements (at 45 CFR 46.116) (see informed consent requirements in the online IRB Policy Manual).

-- DHHS basic and additional (as applicable) elements for legally effective informed consent (at §46.116(a) and (b)); and
+- DHHS basic and additional (as applicable) elements for legally effective informed consent (at §46.116(b) and (c)); and

 DHHS Basic Elements of Informed Consent

-DHHS regulations require that all research participants be provided with the following basic elements of informed consent (at §46.116(a):
+DHHS regulations require that all research participants be provided with the following basic elements of informed consent (at §46.116(b):

 - a statement that the study involves research, an explanation of the purpose of the research, the expected duration of participation, a description of the procedures, and identification of the experimental procedures